wangxinge/TrendCatcherWorkshopBIOC2022_noDocker/README.md

 ![plot](./figures/TrajClusterGrid.png)

-## 4. Dynamic progamming using TimeHeatmap
+## 4. Visualize biological pathway dynamic progamming using TimeHeatmap

 Generate a TimeHeatmap to visualize the most dynamic top N biological pathways enrichment change over time, we designed a window-sliding strategy to capture all the up-regulated or